• Skip to primary navigation

 • Kosher salt and pepper to taste

-• 2 tbsp extra virgin olive oil for garnishing preferably a peppery Spanish variety (optional)
+• 2 tablespoon extra virgin olive oil for garnishing preferably a peppery Spanish variety (optional)

 • High quality bread crust removed and toasted